Dry shoes are happy shoes.

 In the event that your sneakers become very wet (from rain rather than sweat) ensure that they are allowed to dry out slowly and naturally, away from direct heat such as radiators or heated floors.

-Finally (we’re starting to sound like your mother) a shoe horn can help prevent damage to the heels, counter and top line.
+Finally - a shoe horn can help prevent damage to the heels, counter and top line.

 Caring for your shoes.

 Suede.
 Regularly brush your shoes to ensure as little dirt and debris as possible.
 If you’re using a special suede brush, make sure you’re using the softest part of the brush, working in circular movements only.
 This ensures you don’t scratch and ruin the suede.
 Make sure to treat your shoes regularly with a high quality Suede Protector spray.

 Nubuck.
 Start by wiping your shoes with a slightly dampened cloth.
 Follow with a soft brush to remove dirt and debris.
 Make sure to treat your shoes regularly with a high quality Suede Protector spray.